Microsoft Office 2007: Volume licensing

 Eligible employees of companies with volume license agreements for Microsoft Office receive additional tools, including enterprise content management, electronic forms, Information Rights Management capabilities and copies for use on a home computer.
+Office 2007 was the last to implement offline VLKs.
+Future versions would need to connect to the internet to activate.

 New features

 User interface

 The new user interface (UI), officially known as Fluent User Interface, has been implemented in the core Microsoft Office applications: Word, Excel, PowerPoint, Access, and in the item inspector used to create or edit individual items in Outlook.
 These applications have been selected for the UI overhaul because they center around document authoring.
 The rest of the applications in the suite changed to the new UI in subsequent versions.
-The default font used in this edition is Calibri.
 Original prototypes of the new user interface were revealed at MIX 2008 in Las Vegas.

+In Office 2007, Calibri (/kəˈliːbri/) replaced Times New Roman as the default typeface in Word and replaced Arial as the default in PowerPoint, Excel, Outlook, and Wordpad.
+It is a digital sans-serif typeface family in the humanist or modern style.
+It was designed by Luc(as) de Groot in 2002 and released to the general public in 2004.

 Office button

 The Office 2007 button, located on the top-left of the window, replaces the File menu and provides access to functionality common across all Office applications, including opening, saving, printing, and sharing a file.
 It can also close the application.
 Users can also choose color schemes for the interface.
 A notable accessibility improvement is that the Office button follows Fitts's law.